 Q: What is a clinical trial?

-A: Clinical trials are conducted to determine whether a new drug or device is safe and effective for people.
+A: A clinical trial is a study where a new medication, vaccine or device is being tested.
 Carefully conducted clinical trials are the safest and fastest way to find effective treatments and new ways to improve health.

 Q: Why should I participate in a clinical trial?